TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

 #### Component Details

 ##### CMA-4544PF-W (Electret Microphone)
-The CMA-4544PF-W is the electret microphone used in the overall microphone amplifier circuit.
-This microphone has an SNR of 60 dBA with an operating voltage from 3 VDC to 10 VDC.
-The signal-to-noise ratio is relatively high, meaning there is very little noise in the output signal, which is heavily needed in a noise cancellation application [2].
+The electret microphone CMA-4544PF-W from CUI Devices meets constraint (2) by providing the ideal frequency range of 20 Hz – 20 kHz [1].
+The operating supply voltage range for the microphone is 3 VDC to 10 VDC.
+The microphone will be supplied from the power subsystem with a 5 VDC input.

 ##### TS472 Very Low Noise Microphone Amplifier
 The TS472 microphone amplifier from ST microelectronics will amplify the voltage signal produced from the CMA-4544PF-W. The output of this amplifier is differential and consists of an OUT+ pin and an OUT- pin The TS472 very low noise microphone preamplifier from ST microelectronics satisfies constraint (4) by having a maximum supply voltage rating of 6 V while having a maximum current draw of 2.4 mA [4], therefore the microphone preamplifier can be driven by a standard 5 VDC input.
 The overall delay of the TS472 is 20 us, with the total alloted delay amount being 0.1 ms, this meets constraint (7).
 The TS472 will output a continuous time voltage signal to the LM741 circuit designed in differential configuration so it can accurately recieve the analog signal from the differential outputs on the TS472.
 The preset gain can be set to 40 dB by connecting 68 $\Omega$, matching the gain of the error subsystem.